Sal Maroni: Post-Crisis

 In the graphic novel Batman and the Monster Men, Maroni lends money to Norman Madison (father of Bruce Wayne's girlfriend Julie Madison) to cover his debts, and to Professor Hugo Strange for his genetic experiments.
-After Maroni puts pressure on Strange to repay his loan, the mad scientist responds by robbing one of his illegal gambling establishments to steal the money he needs to pay Maroni off.
-When Maroni realizes Strange might be responsible for the robbery, he sends enforcers to intimidate and threaten him.
+After Maroni puts pressure on Strange to repay his loan, Strange responds by robbing one of his illegal gambling establishments to steal the money he needs to pay Maroni off.
+When Maroni realizes Strange may be responsible for the robbery, he sends enforcers to intimidate and threaten him.
 Strange decides to get rid of Maroni once and for all, and sends another creature to kill him.
 Maroni is saved by Batman, who as a favor to Julie Madison, forces him to call off her father's debt.

 In the sequel, Batman and the Mad Monk, Norman tries to pay off his debt to Maroni, unaware of Batman's intervention on his behalf; Maroni refuses to take the money, terrified that Batman would visit him again.
 Norman instead gives the money to rival mobster Carmine Falcone, which humiliates Maroni.
-Later, near the end of the story, Norman tries to kill Maroni only to be gunned down by his men.
+Later, near the end of the story, Norman tries to kill Maroni, only to be gunned down by his men.

 Maroni is featured prominently in Jeph Loeb's maxi-series Batman: The Long Halloween, which retells Two-Face's origin.
-In this version, Salvatore Maroni is the scion of the Maroni crime family, headed by his father Luigi "Big Lou" Maroni.
-He is the most powerful mobster in Gotham next to Carmine Falcone and was shown to have notorious enforcer Tony Zucco as one of his henchmen.
-Both Sal Maroni and Carmine Falcone believe that the serial killer Holiday (so named for assassinating mobsters on holidays) is working for the other, which strains their previously ironclad business relationship.
+In this version, Salvatore Maroni is the scion of the Maroni crime family, headed by his father Luigi Maroni.
+He is the most powerful mobster in Gotham next to Carmine Falcone and has notorious enforcer Tony Zucco as one of his henchmen.
+Both Sal Maroni and Falcone believe that the serial killer Holiday (so named for assassinating mobsters on holidays) is working for the other, which strains their previously ironclad business relationship.
 When his father is killed by Holiday, Maroni makes a deal with Dent to reveal all of Falcone's criminal activities in exchange for leniency.

 However, Falcone's daughter Sofia — Maroni's secret lover — visits him in jail, where she falsely claims Dent, not Falcone, is responsible for the killings and his father's death.
-Dent's corrupt assistant Vernon Fields provides Maroni prior to his court appearance with "stomach medicine" for a supposed ulcer.
+Prior to his court appearance, Dent's corrupt assistant Vernon Fields provides Maroni with "stomach medicine" for a supposed ulcer.
 During the trial, Maroni throws the disguised acid into Dent's face, disfiguring him.
 Maroni then gets into a scuffle with a bailiff who shoots him twice in the chest, which he survives.

-When he is moved out of his cell, Maroni is finally killed by Holiday.
+While being moved out of his cell, Maroni is killed by Holiday.
 The killer is revealed to be Alberto Falcone, who committed the murders to make a name for himself independent of his family.
-Maroni's sons Pino and Umberto later offer their services to Sofia Falcone and are later killed in the Columbus Day Massacre orchestrated by Two-Face.
+Maroni was resurrected following The New 52 continuity reboot.